pooolman/tryos/README.md

 # tryos
-A hoby os runs on x86 platform with neassary features(multi-process, filesystem, user shell, etc)
+A hoby os runs on x86 platform with neassary features(multi-process, filesystem, user shell, etc).
+Bochs/VirtualBox has approved, but Vmware and naked hardware yet not.

 ## Design documents: